MisterTea/EternalTerminal/README.md

 et hostname (etserver running on default port 2022, username is the same as current) et user@hostname:8000 (etserver running on port 8000, different user)
 ```
-You can specify a jumphost and the port et is running on jumphost using `-jumphost` and `-jport`.
-If no `-jport` is given, et will try to connect to default port 2022.
+You can specify a jumphost and the port et is running on jumphost using `--jumphost` and `--jport`.
+If no `--jport` is given, et will try to connect to default port 2022.
 ```
-et hostname -jumphost jump_hostname (etserver running on port 2022 on both hostname and jumphost) et hostname:8888 -jumphost jump_hostname -jport 9999
+et hostname -jumphost jump_hostname (etserver running on port 2022 on both hostname and jumphost) et hostname:8888 --jumphost jump_hostname --jport 9999
 ```
 Additional arguments that et accept are port forwarding pairs with option `-t "18000:8000, 18001-18003:8001-8003"`, a command to run immediately after the connection is setup through `-c`.